digital-asset/daml-finance/docs/source/overview/architecture.rst

 The interface layer provides common types and Daml interface definitions that represent the public API of Daml Finance.
 It includes several Daml packages, each grouping related business functions.
-These packages can in principle be used independently from each other.
+These packages can in principle be used independently of each other.

 The interface layer consists of the following packages: